mohammad-ezzo/last_fm/README.md

 # last_fm
-Simple Implementation of LastFM Rest Api using flutter.
+Simple Implementation of LastFM Rest Api using flutter, and Bloc for state management, TDD for the folder architecture, and Get_it for Dj.

 Splash screen             |  Search Screen              |  Track View Screen :-------------------------:|:-------------------------:|:------------------------------: